kubeflow/kubeflow/hack/cherry-picks.md

 ./cherry_pick_pull.sh upstream/v0.3-branch 1234
 ```
 Follow the commandline prompt to enter authentication credentials.
 Assuming that there are no
 conflicts, a PR should be created with the title `Automated cherry pick of #1234...`.
+PRs
+with conflicts need to be resolved manually.

+The PR should be assigned to the current release czar for approval.